Jamie and Stoney Tigers Ticket Giveaway

 3. PRIZES

 a.
 A maximum of two (2) prizes will be awarded.
-Each prize is two tickets to the Detroit Tigers vs Cleveland professional baseball game on June 30.
+Each prize is two (2) tickets to the Detroit Tigers vs Toronto professional baseball game on July 14.
 The Approximate Retail Value (“ARV”) of each prize is $112.

 b.
 The tickets will be subject to the terms and conditions as set forth by the issuer of the tickets.
 Tickets are not refundable or transferable, and may not be substituted or exchanged for cash or credit at any time, nor will tickets be replaced if lost or stolen.
 The winner(s) will be solely responsible for all taxes and all other fees and expenses not specified herein associated with the receipt and use of the prize(s).
 The prize(s) is awarded as is.